-This course is an introduction to literary study that develops students' critical reading skills through analysis of poetry, prose fiction, drama, and film.
-The key questions will be: how do different individuals, societies, and cultures represent themselves?
-And how should we read those forms of representation?
-This course satisfies the Departement of English Language and Literature's exit requirements in oral communication critical thinking, academic writing and writing for different purposes.
+This course is an introduction to literary study that develops students' critical reading skills through the analysis of poetry, prose fiction, drama, and film.
+Themes of the course will focus on the ways different individuals, societies and cultures represent themselves in literature, and how we read and interpret those forms of representation through the application of basic, critical literary tools and theories.

+This course satisfies the exit requirements of the Department of English Language and Literature in oral communication, critical thinking, academic writing, and writing for different purposes.